bdrown/chm696-docking/01_docking_tutorial.md

 Using Chimera, compare the binding poses of the ligand predicted by rigid vs. fixed anchor docking:

 ![Rigid vs Fixed](images/rigid_vs_fixed.png)

+Hopefully you can see a difference in the pose of the morpholino chain.

 ## Flexible Docking
 In this next portion, we will using flexible docking in which all conformations of the input ligand are tested.
 This is the most computational expensive method for docking ligands, thus we can expect that this method will take the longest time to screen a library of ligands.